kirakirawes/cat-codes/README.md

 # catcodes
-As I cross over to the other side.
+As I cross over to the other side,

 This is the documentation of my coding journey.

-Question me, give me feedback or bare with me.
+Question me, give me feedback or bare with me,

 Either way, thank you for droping by :octocat: